aloneguid/stowage/README.md

 - **Embeddable** 🔱.
 Has zero external dependencies, relies only on built-in .NET API.
 Often official SDKs have a very deep dependency tree causing a large binary sizes and endless conflicts during runtime.
 This one is a single .NET .dll with no dependencies whatsoever.
 - **Cross Cloud** 🌥.
 Same API.
 Any cloud.
 Best decisions made for you.
 It's like iPhone vs Windows Phone.
 - **Cross Tested** ❎.
 It's not just cross cloud but also cross tested (I don't know how to call this).
 It tests that all cloud providers behave absolutely the same on various method calls.
 They should validate arguments the same, throw same exceptions in the same situations, and support the same set of functionality.
 Sounds simple, but it's rare to find in a library.
 And it important, otherwise what's the point of a generic API if you need to write a lot of `if()`s? (or pattern matching).

+> This library originally came out from being frustrated on working on my another library - [Storage.Net](https://github.com/aloneguid/storage).
+While it's OK, most of the time I had to deal with SDK incompatibilities, breaking changes, oddnesses, and slowness, whereas most of the time users needs something simple that just works.

 ## Getting Started